Conferences & Events

 - Speakers Bureau

-The Security Awareness Campaign is a framework designed to support security professionals and IT communicators as they develop or enhance their own security awareness plans.
-The HEISC Security Awareness and Training Working Group will provide content campus staff can use to create a steady stream of awareness information and tips.
+The Campus Security Awareness Campaign is a framework designed to support security professionals and IT communicators as they develop or enhance their own security awareness plans.
+The HEISC Security Awareness and Training Working Group will provide:

 - A printable 2016 calendar with monthly security awareness topics